 If you must take pictures, consider a telephoto lens, and avoid taking any photos which include recognizable faces.
 A picture of the rear of an Amish buggy as it travels down the road probably won't offend anyone.

 Speaking of buggies, don't feed or pet the horses that are tied to a hitching rail or harnessed to a buggy.
-Also, keep in mind that some Amish communities' shops and attractions may not be open on Sundays, so be sure to call ahead and plan accordingly.
+Also, keep in mind that some Amish communities' shops and attractions may not be open on Sundays, so call ahead and plan accordingly.

 Where to Find the Amish